-(Mark One) X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2021 П TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File Number: 001-38536 XERIS PHARMACEUTICALS, INC. (Exact name of the registrant as specified in its charter) 20-3352427 Delaware (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 180 N. LaSalle Street, Suite 1600 Chicago, Illinois 60601 (Address of principal executive offices) (Zip Code) (844) 445-5704 (Registrant's telephone number, including area code) Not applicable (Former name, former address and for er fiscal year, if changed since last report) ecurities registered pursuant to Section 12(b) of the Act: Trading Symbol(s) ame of each exchange on which register Common Stock, par value \$0.0001 per share XERS The Nasdaq Global Select Market Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Non-accelerated filer П Accelerated filer × Smaller reporting company Emerging growth company X If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes As of July 31, 2021, the registrant had 66,497,370 shares of common stock, par value \$0.0001 per share, outstanding.
+(Mark One) \boxtimes QUARTERLY REPORT PURS UANT TO SECTION 13 OR 15(d) OF THE SE For the quarterly period ended September 30, 202 or Ш TRANSITION REPORT PURS UANT TO SECTION 13 OR 15(d) OF THE SE For the transition period from to Commission File Number: 001-40880 XERIS BI OPHARMA HOLD INGS, INC. ZIEIKIS BI (Exact name of the registrant as specified in its charter) 11133, 1113.
+Delaware (87-1082097 (State or other jurisdicti (I.R.S.
+Employer incorporation or organiz • Identification No.) 180 N. LaSalle Street, S Chicago, Illino 60601 (Address of principal executi (Zip Code) (844) 445-5704 (Registrant's telephone number, including area code) Œ Not applicable (Forme r name, former address and former fiscal year, if changed since e last report) Securities registered p pursuant to Section 12(b) of the Act: , , , , , , , , , , , , , , , , , , , Camman Title of each class Trading Symbol(s) XERS Name of each exchange on which registered Common Stock, par value \$0.0001 per share AERS The Nasdaq Global Select Market s required to be filed by Section 13 or 15(d) of the Securities End (2) has been subject to such filing requirements for the past 9 xchange Act of 1934 during the preceding 12 months (or for such 90 days.
+Yes \boxtimes No \square nically every Interactive Data File required to be submitted purs it was required to submit such files).
+Yes $oxtimes$ No \Box suant to Rule 405 of Regulation S-T (§232.405 of this chapter) during iler, an accelerated filer, a non-accelerated filer, a smaller repor any," and "emerging growth company" in Rule 12b-2 of the Ex rting company, or an emerging growth company.
+See the definitions of schange Act.
+Large accelerated file Accelerated filer Non-accelerated filer ☒ Smaller reporting company Emerging growth company ⊠ ⊠ provided pursuant to S Section 13(a) of the Exchange Act. □ · amplying with any new or revised financial accounting standards marcate by theth illdi ry wherier me registrant is a shen combany (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes As of October 31, 202 21, the registrant had 124,708,935 shares of co nmon stock, par value \$0.0001 per share, outstanding.

 Summary of the Material Risks Associated with Our Business